-The AAS Health Center is staffed by a full-time doctor and a full-time registered nurse from 8:00 to 18:00.
-The staff is trained and equipped to provide immediate first aid, treatment of minor injuries, and health-related information to students, staff and members of the wider School community.
-If a student needs to receive medication while at school, the Health Center staff is able to administer it according to written parental consent.
+The AAS Health Office is trained and equipped to provide immediate first aid, treatment of minor injuries, and health-related information to students, staff and members of the wider school community.

-Please feel free to contact the Health Center at 231-4488 ext.
-1-3520 or 1-3521 or firstname.lastname@example.org, or stop by and visit us in Room 1011 near the security desk in the main lobby.
+Please feel free to contact the Health Office at +7 495-231-4462 ext. or [email protected], or stop by and visit us in Room 1011 near the security desk in the main lobby.
 You are always welcome.

 Yours in health,

 Christelle Bluteau, B. Sc.
 Inf

 Health Requirements and Forms